Robert Guido

 · Experience with the MM, PS, PP, PM, SD, and FI/CO SAP Modules.

-· Data Migrations (including data conversion) for the MM, PM and SD SAP Modules.
+· Data Migrations (including data conversion) for the FI, MM, PM and SD SAP Modules.

 · Experience working with the Legacy System Migration Workbench.